ysb33r/bintray/README.md

 ### Signing a version

-Although the uploading process allows for automatic signing, there is a separate task for those who would like to control the signing of an uploaded version.
+Although the uploading process allows for automatic signing of packages in generic repositories, this s not possible for at the moment for Maven repositories.
+There is a separate task for those who would like to control the signing of an uploaded version.

 ```groovy